yakla/3dRenderer/README.md

-please dont steal my work it took me a lot of time to make it work
+please credit my work if you post it somewhere it took me a lot of time to make it work